bentomhall/nih-system/homebrewery/core.homebrew.md

 - All PCs now have 2 new "universal" resources: Stamina and Aether.
 Aether replaces spell slots and fuels magical stuff and comes back on a long rest.
 Stamina fuels non-magical stuff and comes back on a short rest.
 Casters have more aether and less stamina; martials the reverse.
 Half-casters are more balanced.
 Your aether limit is how much aether you can spend in a single action, mostly used for limiting what spells you can learn/cast.
 - Everyone has three new options, Deflect, Exert, and Focus.
   - Deflect is basically like the monster Parry ability (reaction to add +proficiency to AC) and must be declared before seeing the attack but allows a counter attack if the attack misses.
 Only affects one attack, and requires you to be wearing armor or mage armor.
 Costs Stamina.
   - Exert spends Stamina to add your proficiency bonus to a STR/DEX/CON ability check or save.
-Allows you to stack proficiency--you can use it even if you have proficiency or expertise.
+Allows you to stack proficiency&mdash;you can use it even if you have proficiency or expertise.
   - Focus is basically Exert, but for INT/WIS/CHA stuff.
 Costs aether.
 - Helping someone with an attack requires you to be able to attack.
 - Explicit rules for jumping further than your STR (Athletics) allows.